ABOUT THE INN

 Tastefully appointed, the Inn's decor is comfortable, inviting, and elegant.
 Handsome fireplaces add a warm ambiance to our oak-paneled private library and spacious living room.
-Two dining rooms-one quaint and intimate, the other airy and cheerful-offer fantastic views.
 Our front veranda faces east to greet magnificent sunrises over Cannon Mountain, while our back veranda faces west to catch the setting sun behind Sugar Hill.

-Our staff is professional, friendly, knowledgeable, and courteous.
+The staff is professional, friendly, knowledgeable, and courteous.
 It is our goal to ensure that each one of our guests enjoys gracious hospitality and excellent service.
-We offer a distinctive personal touch in a comfortably elegant yet informal atmosphere.

 A Brief History